Striving to Thriving

 It is time to reclaim the wonder and excitement life can offer.
 If life is not what you need or want, don’t give up hope.
 Contact me and get on the calendar.
 Let’s start a conversation about you, your hopes and develop a vision for your life, and figure out how to you get there.

-When I’m not coaching or hosting chronic pain support groups, I’m promoting my recently published book, “Striving to Thriving.”
+When I’m not hosting chronic pain support groups, I’m speaking, teaching, or promoting my book, “Striving to Thriving.”
 It is a practical resource for reclaiming your life from chronic pain.
-It is also the textbook for the pain management curriculum I’m developing for use in clinical settings.
-When coaching, writing and podcasts allow, I enjoy playing bass guitar, woodworking and abstract painting.
-I am a believer that art and music can play a significant role in one’s quality of life.
-When doing any of those three activities I’m virtually pain-free, but more importantly enjoying life!
+I enjoy woodworking, card magic and collecting and abstract painting.
+I am a believer that art in any form can play a significant role in one’s quality of life.
+When doing any of those activities I’m virtually pain-free, but more importantly enjoying life!

 Reaching Out

-I am dedicated to helping clients and their families, advocating whether they are experiencing chronic pain or chronic illness.
+I am dedicated to helping those in pain and their families, advocating whether they are experiencing chronic pain or chronic illness.
 Advocating for patients includes educating professionals on treating those experiencing chronic pain and or chronic medical conditions.

 If you struggle in chronic pain, want more out of life, or just want to shake things up, I want to speak with you.
 But, you must take the first step and contact me.
-You can send me an email to david@strivingtothriving.com, or through our Contact Me page, or by phone at 480.861.1082.
-We’ll have a conversation and get things started at a relaxed pace.
+You can send me an email to david@strivingtothriving.com, or through our Contact Me page.

 I welcome the opportunity to speak with you in absolute confidence, and help you reclaim the joy in life you know you could experience.